BCButcher/teamcapb/README.md

 Project 1 - Pokesim

-Group Members: Alex, Brian, Chris
+Group Members: Alex, Brian, Chris, Paul

 For this project we used PokeApi
 Our initial idea was for a Pokedex, however since that would not have been enough of a challenge, we settled on doing a simple battle simulator.